Labradors are a well-loved breed, but why do many consider Labs good family dogs?

 They are kind and gentle, which makes them great family dogs.
-They also are easy to train and are obedient, which makes it easy for most families to train them.
+These are also easy to train and are obedient, which makes it easy for most families to train them.

 They are also bundles of energy.
 Labs are a great dog if you want your kids to have a dog that they can run outside and play with.

 However, despite their high energy, they are usually careful around children.